mdn/content/files/en-us/web/api/backgroundfetchmanager/fetch/index.md

 ## Examples

-The following examples shows how to use `fetch()` to initiate a background fetch operation.
+The following example shows how to use `fetch()` to initiate a background fetch operation.
 With an active
 {{domxref('ServiceWorker', 'service worker', "", "nocode")}}, use the
 {{domxref('ServiceWorkerRegistration.backgroundFetch')}} property to access the `BackgroundFetchManager` object and call its `fetch()`